RandomUser42069/secret-amm-limit-orders/README.md

 [Issue Description](https://github.com/enigmampc/SecretNetwork/issues/699)

 TODO:
+* TODO: Implement new method of storing the old limit orders
+	* Update WWW with new queries
+* TODO: Withdraw directamente para o user
-** TODO: Implement the fee logic after the swap (trigger of a limit order) ** TODO: Implement new method of storing the old limit orders ** TODO: Admin can change the fees for an asset
+* TODO: Implement the fee logic after the swap (trigger of a limit order)
+* TODO: Delete User Orderbooks because to change the fees it will be hard and is adding gas cost!
+* TODO: Admin can change the fees for an asset
+* TODO: Redoo some logic of the check triggerer, dont want to have a loop there with max 10 entries

 * On the creation/execution of limit orders, a fee needs to be accomodated/payed to cover the triggerer gas prices